-Remarks

-Right-of-use assets

-Leasehold Land

-3.93

-Erstwhile lease holder

-No

-November 23, 2004

-The said property was purchased in auction from DRT Court and unencumbered possession and valid ownership was transferred to Group through court orders.
+Particulars Remarks Relevant line item in the Balance Sheet Right-of-use assets Description of item of property Leasehold Land Gross Carrying Value 6.33 Title deeds in the name of Erstwhile lease holder Whether title deed holder is a promoter, director or relative of promoter / director or employee No of promoter / director Property held since which date November 23, 2004 Reason for not being held in the name of the Group The said property was purchased in auction from DRT Court and unencumbered possession and valid ownership was transferred to Group through court orders.
 RIICO ("lessor") vide letter November 23, 2004 has handed over original land lease agreements which constitute a valid title in favor of group without any further action required by group for title transfer.